What is the most important aspect of photography?

 Similarly, a fluorescent light bulb imparts a typically blue color cast to anything that it illuminates.

 Early morning light has a soft golden yellow hue.
-Late afternoon light is a deeper shade of yellow, close to orange.
+The late afternoon light is a deeper shade of yellow, close to orange.
 When it is overcast, the light tends to be blueish.

 Color cast invariably brings into the equation the need for color correction.
 In the above example, we cited a tungsten light bulb imparting an orange color cast.
 The process of color correction involves removing the color cast so that the final light appears white.